Francie Lin

 Francie Lin is a Taiwanese-American novelist, whose debut novel The Foreigner (2008) won the Edgar Award for Best First Novel by an American Author.

 Background

-Lin was born and raised in Salt Lake City, Utah and graduated from Harvard University.
+Lin was born to a Taiwanese American family and raised in Salt Lake City, Utah.
+She graduated from Harvard University.
 Upon graduation from Harvard, Lin worked as a teacher and an arts journalist, reviewed books for the San Francisco Chronicle and the Los Angeles Times, and eventually served as the associate editor of The Threepenny Review from 1998 to 2004, where she wrote short pieces, short stories, essays and reviews for.
 She received a Fulbright Fellowship to Taiwan for the years of 2001–2002, where she gathered material for her first novel, The Foreigner.
 She currently lives with her husband, historian and writer Stephen Platt, and family in Greenfield, Massachusetts.